Xovee/cs-conf-stats/README.md

 npx tailwindcss -i ./src/input.css -o output.css --watch
 ```

+## Discuss

+Should I include second-tier conferences?
+If you have some thoughts, you can share with me :)

 # Contribution & Contact

 For adding more data, correcting existing data or code, or suggesting something, please open issues, PRs, or contact me at `xovee.xu at gmail.com`.